 Plume bequeathed the sum of twenty shillings per annum for the purchase of new books.
 In recent years acquisitions have been confined to the replacement of missing books and the occasional reference work, purchases that are usually funded through the generosity of the Friends of Thomas Plume’s Library.

 With Thomas Plume’s bequest, his library in Maldon acquired a substantial archive in manuscript form.
-These are largely in the hand of Dr Plume himself and include his sermon notes and notebooks such as his personal accounts from his undergraduate days at Cambridge.
+One quarter of these are in the hand of Dr Plume himself and include his sermon notes and notebooks such as his personal accounts from his undergraduate days at Cambridge.

 Since the death of Plume his library has accumulated an archive that documents its history since his death.
 These are represented by such archives as visitors’ books, minute books and records of the Plume charitable trust.